Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Appendix

 To finish the proof of this lemma, we have to approximate in $D^{1,\e}(u)$ and $D^{2,\e}(u)$ the terms of order $\se$ to obtain a more convenient form to exploit the mixing properties of the random perturbations.
+Let $\alpha_0\in(1/2,1)$.
+First, we have